 Most poisons cause the poisoned status effect, which is described in the back of The Player’s Handbook.
 This poison gives players disadvantage on attack rolls and ability checks.
 While that might seem manageable, the duration of this is what makes it punishing.
 Beyond the poisoned status, many poisons impart temporary unconsciousness.
 This can be especially dangerous if the poison is the first part of a multi-part trap.
 While the poisons in the DMG don’t inflict any other statuses, you can always feel free to add any status you want to your own poisons and see how that affects your game!

 Most of the poisons described in the DMG just deal damage directly.
 You don’t need to consider it the definite end all be all for poison.
 If you’re adding poison to a trap, the damage is often an unnecessary addition since you could cause damage in a variety of other ways.
-The classic poison damages stand apart from direct damage in that the save against them is using Constitution instead of Dexterity like other taps would.
+Classic poison damage stands apart from direct damage in that the save against them is using Constitution instead of Dexterity like other taps would.

 Damage Over Time